I many times thought peace had come,

 Before the harbor lie.

-We are busy working to bring Emily Dickinson's "I many times thought peace had come" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I many times thought peace had come" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I many times thought peace had come" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.